c4dm/qm-vamp-plugins/README.txt

 About This Release
 ==================

-This is a major feature release, adding four new plugins (adaptive spectrogram, polyphonic transcription, wavelet scalogram, and bar-and-beat tracker) as well as a new method for the beat tracker.
+This is a bug-fix release, fixing a failure to correctly smooth the onset detection function which caused the onset and beat tracking plugins occasionally to miss onsets or find spurious ones.

 Plugins Included